awt-tom/mass-yaml-to-json/README.md

 ## Why this script

 Throughout the years I have learned alot from the Security community and love to give something back to the community!

+When using Microsoft Sentinel you want your detections to be crisp.
+This can be done by creating your own analytic rules or use other methodes.
+But when you want to start out and have no clue, it can be quite a hussle to get started with enabling all the rules, keep them up to date.

-I can see that many organizations leveled up and done this all through pipelines where others are willing to start, but do not always know where to start.
+I can see that many organizations leveled up and done this all through pipelines where others are finding their way on how to start.
 With this script I hope I can encourage many more people to start automate their Sentinel Analytic rule management and being able to import many more detection rules in order to find incidents within their environments.

 ## Overview